adlanier/securebank-work-sample/TECHNICAL_REPORT.md

 - International or malformed numbers were stored without any constraints

 ##### Fix Implemented
-I tightened validation on both the frontend and backend to require a proper US NANP phone number and to keep the rules consistent.

 1\.
 Frontend (Signup Step 2)

 Normalize the user’s input by stripping out non-digit characters (spaces, dashes, parentheses, etc.)